microsoft/vcpkg-docs/vcpkg/maintainers/functions/vcpkg_from_git.md

 ---
 title: vcpkg_from_git
-description: Learn how to use vcpkg_from_git. ms.date: 11/30/2022
+description: Learn how to use vcpkg_from_git. ms.date: 2/22/2022
 ---
 # vcpkg_from_git

-Download and extract a project from git
+Download and extract a project from git.

+This helper reuses `git` CLI credentials.
+See [Authentication](../../users/authentication.md) to configure credentials for your private git hosts.

 ## Usage